 Satan tries to undermine the fact the Father had only just said to all who witnessed Jesus’ baptism ‘This is my beloved Son in whom I am well pleased Matthew 3:17.

 The enemy after all is wanting to destroy your soul.
-The first attack is at your identity in God.
+The first attack is on your identity in God.
 A beloved child.
 Eve fell for this and so do we.

 Jesus though, coming as the second Adam, does what Adam and Eve didn’t achieve.
-He lives the life free from sin even though he was tempted.
+He lives a life free from sin even though he was tempted.